 Phytoplankton (tiny drifting marine plants) near the surface use up carbon dioxide during photosynthesis, so carbon dioxide moves from the atmosphere to replace it.
 When organisms die, many sink into deep water, taking much of the carbon with them.
 Carbon dioxide entering the upper ocean is also chemically converted into carbonic acid and bicarbonate ions, and biologically converted into organic material.

 Some of the carbon dioxide that enters seawater forms carbonic acid.
 An increase in carbon dioxide entering the ocean makes the ocean more acidic – this shows in the decrease of pH.
-This change is very small, but it might be enough to cause the shells of some organisms to dissolve and also make it harder for the organisms to make shells in the first place.
+StatsNZ notes that ocean aciditiy has increased 7.1% in New Zealand's subantarctic surface waters between 1998-2017.
+Increased acidification can cause the shells of some organisms to dissolve and also make it harder for the organisms to make shells in the first place.
+Associate Professor Abby Smith is investigating the impact of ocean acidification on bryosoans.
+Other marine species from plankton to crustaceans to molluscs are particularly at risk.

 Expanding the study